 - What causes bronchiectasis?

-- What are the symptoms of bronchiectasis?
+- What are the signs and symptoms of bronchiectasis?

-- How is bronchiectasis diagnosed?
+- How is the diagnosis of bronchiectasis made?

 - What is the treatment for bronchiectasis?

-- What is the prognosis for bronchiectasis?
+- What is the prognosis of bronchiectasis?

 In This ArticleChronic Bronchitis Article